marcusdavanco/john-task-list/README.md

 ```console
 npx prisma migrate dev
 ```
-This command will create the required tables and structures within the SQLite database.
+This command will create the required tables and structures within the database.

 ### Start Development Server
 Once the dependencies are installed and the database schema is migrated, start the development server with the following command: